Preventive Mastectomy: 6 Years Later

 Another was a mother wanting to know how to tell her kids about the surgery.

-As the last 6 years have gone by I find myself wondering if I truly have anything valuable to say about this topic anymore.
+As the last six years have passed, I find myself wondering if I truly have anything valuable to say about this topic anymore.

-And then I find myself asking a friend at a photoshoot to make sure nothing is hanging out because I still have no feeling in my chest and don’t want to accidentally turn a family-friendly product shoot into a XXX movie.
+And then I find myself asking a friend at a photo shoot to make sure nothing is hanging out because I still have no feeling in my chest and don’t want to turn a family-friendly product shoot into a XXX movie accidentally.

-Or, I catch myself wiping away tears as I look at something as simple as my children laughing at a funny movie and am completely and utterly caught up in the blessing it is to still be here with them.
+Or, I catch myself wiping away tears as I look at something as simple as my children laughing at a funny movie and am completely and utterly caught up in the blessing it is to be here with them still.

-A lesson I learned that has not dulled with time, is that we are not guaranteed another year, another day, or even another moment.
+A lesson I learned that has not dulled with time is that we are not guaranteed another year, day, or moment.

-The way that I have lived my life in the last 6 years has become defined by this way of thinking.
+This way of thinking has defined the way that I have lived my life in the last six years.

 I have found myself taking risks and chances I never would have dared before.